 The HAPO Study:

 A large study was carried out called the Hyperglycemia and Adverse Pregnancy Outcome Study (HAPO Study), the goal was to study the related risks that come with various levels hyperglycemia during pregnancy.

 The results showed no clear threshold in which glucose levels become excessively harmful, however, there is a clear increased frequency of cesarean deliveries, fetal macrosomia, and neonatal hypoglycemia observed with rising maternal glucose levels.

-Women who enter pregnancy with already developed type 1 or type 2 diabetes must be monitored throughout pregnancy to control for adverse outcomes early on.
-Obese or overweight women who plan on being pregnant should consult a physician and undergo lifestyle changes to reduce BMI in a healthy manner.
+Women who enter pregnancy with already developed type 1 or type 2 diabetes must be monitored throughout pregnancy.
+In this way, adverse outcomes can be controlled early on.
+Obese or overweight women who plan on being pregnant should consult a physician.
+In addition, undergoing lifestyle changes to reduce BMI in a healthy manner is recommended.

 Nutrition counseling and lifestyle control are often enough to control hyperglycemia and prevent associated complications.
-In certain cases, however, in which lifestyle control and nutrition guidelines are not enough, safe drugs can be administered by a licensed professional.
+In certain cases, however, lifestyle control and nutrition guidelines are not enough.
+If so, safe drugs can be administered by a licensed professional.